 “You cannot score a goal when you are sitting on the bench.
 To do so, you have to dress up and enter the game.”

-I would never want the positive attitude this blog is about to change.
+I would never want the positive attitude of this blog to change.
 I am, after all, a Pollyanna at heart: everything is beautiful, in its own way.
 But this quotation has caught my attention and I have taken it seriously.
-Though this post falls into a controversial category, I hope you agree that we can talk about problems from time to time.
+Though this post may be viewed as controversial, I hope you agree that we can talk about problems from time to time.
 Let’s begin by acknowledging that everyone who grew up in and around Rocky Mount has a story to tell about their memories of going downtown with Grandma to pick up her prescriptions, or buying ‘back to school clothes’ at Belks or having a soda at the drugstore.
 That was then.

-We have today what I like to think of as a brand new sparkling red barn sitting adjacent to a faded, neglected farmhouse.
+I have thought about Main Street and the Event Center like a brand new sparkling red barn sitting adjacent to a faded, neglected farmhouse.
 Something seems bass-ackward about this scene in spite of the barns usefulness and addition to the community.
 With the opening of the barn doors, we have company coming to town.
 Looking at Main Street through the eyes of these strangers, I say, “Lordy, Lordy, what are they going to think of us with so many of our downtown commercial buildings looking awful?
 We have SO MUCH to be proud of, but will our guests see the beautifully restored Train Station, Bus Station, Imperial Center, the Douglas Block, and Streetscape or understand the investment and creativity that is at work at The Mill, and in our new downtown businesses?
 Or, will they take home the picture of Main Street with many peeling facades, boarded up, with broken glass and vegetation growing out of cracks in the bricks?

-Often our efforts with the City Council, if criticized or questioned, get derailed by derogatory name-calling: telling someone they are a racist seems to work well.
-This is a fallback accusation when there really isn’t any justification that can be offered for why we have a brand new barn but no fields to graze the animals or plant crops.
-I would say the word is ‘ticked’ when we learned that the taxpayers have just paid thousands of dollars to send newly hired people off for training.
+Often our efforts with the City Council, when criticized or questioned, get derailed by derogatory name-calling: telling someone they are a racist seems to work well.
+This appears to be the fallback accusation when the state of things are brought to the attention of the Council who can offer no justification for why Main Street languishes.
+I would say the word ‘ticked’ comes to mind when we learned that the taxpayers have just paid thousands of dollars to send newly hired people off for training.
 We look at each other and ask, “Why are we not hiring people in the first place that come to us with the appropriate educational background and laudable credentials that make them ready to ‘have at it’ on day one?”
 What leadership, with our best interests in mind, keeps spending thousands of dollars on parades rather than using that money to start stabilizing facades along Main Street or fix a block of houses in terrible disrepair?
 We don’t need more low-income housing, we need to clean up and save what we have and turn neglected homes into neighborhoods to be proud of again.

 We don’t expect or want city government to fix everything, but we need leadership to care more for the city than a tightly guarded power base, we the taxpayers, are continually having to quarrel with.
 It is not fair to suggest, and I’m not, that nothing good has been accomplished, but honestly, folks, since no one is irreplaceable, term limits should be put on the ballot.
 After all, if something like a 3 term limit of say 2 years each isn’t enough time to accomplish the job, you get what we’ve got.